UniversalDependencies/docs/_sv-dep/vocative.md

 shortdef: 'vocative'
 ---

-The *vocative* relation is used to mark dialogue participant addressed in text (common in conversations, emails and newsgroup postings).
+The *vocative* relation is used to mark a dialogue participant addressed in text (common in conversations, emails and newsgroup postings).
 The relation links the addressee's name to its host sentence.

 ~~~ sdparse
 Killar , ta det lungt ! \n Guys , take it easy!